rainy-seasons/ProcMem/README.txt

 # Summary

-ProcMem is a simple C++ library designed for interaction with the memory space of a target process.
-There are templates and functions for doing things such as reading and writing to an external or internal (via dll injection) process.
+ProcMem is a simple C++ library designed for interaction with the memory space of a target process on Windows.
+There are templates and functions for actions such as reading and writing to an external or internal (via dll injection) process.
 I got tired of defining the class in all of my projects, so I compiled it into this library to make it easier on myself.

 # Contributing